 Duke Energy Progress works proactively with customers, homeowner associations and community leaders to keep them informed of vegetation and right-of-way management activities in their area.

-Distribution lines are typically maintained on a three- to six-year cycle, depending on the voltage and type of line.
+Distribution lines are typically maintained on a six-year cycle, depending on the voltage and type of line.